strongdm/scim-integrations/docs/CONFIGURE_GOOGLE_SOURCE.md

 ![img9](https://user-images.githubusercontent.com/49597325/163181081-05b1833f-13af-4f67-8bca-6b6df6dafcdc.png)

-10. Go to "MANAGE DOMAIN WIDE DELEGATION"
+10. Click on "MANAGE DOMAIN WIDE DELEGATION"

 ![img10](https://user-images.githubusercontent.com/49597325/163181095-93e1a944-cddc-4600-a30e-46453af9cdab.png)

-11. Add a new API Client
+11. Click on "Add new" to add a new API Client

 ![img11](https://user-images.githubusercontent.com/49597325/163181113-26017685-1017-40bf-b968-42e612f42c0a.png)

-12. Then fill the form with the Service Account Unique ID that you copied and the scope "https://www.googleapis.com/auth/admin.directory.user"
+12. Then fill the form with the Service Account Unique ID that you copied and the OAuth Scope "https://www.googleapis.com/auth/admin.directory.user"

 ![img12](https://user-images.githubusercontent.com/49597325/163181123-22e50c19-7a3b-432f-873c-c2c7372920be.png)

 And your Service Account is configured.
-You just need to pass the Service Account JSON file path to the `-key` parameter.
+You just need to pass the downloaded Service Account JSON file path to the `-key` parameter.

 **A user can only be assigned to one OrgUnit at a time**